 A burst of bright butterflies will reward visitors to the Karoo or Namaqua National Parks in spring.

 Billiant aerodynamic design gets and keeps birds airborne.

 Extraordinary hyaena and meerkat behaviour.

 Two striking portfolios, including perfect photos of landscapes.

 Wild 23 Winter 2013

-It’s time to get geared for unforgettable wintertime escapes!
-We take a sneak peak at what’s inside the covers of the latest issue of Wild.
+It’s time to gear up for unforgettable wintertime escapes!
+We take a sneak peek at what’s inside the covers of the latest issue of Wild.
 Our winter issue is hot of the press at the beginning of June.

 ADDO ELEPHANT NATIONAL PARK